ankitagr01/llm_topic_modeling/README.md

 ---
 ## Evaluation

-The performance of the models is evaluated using BLEU-3 and ROUGE scores.
+The performance of the models is evaluated using BLEU-3 and ROUGE and similarity scores.

 ---
 ## Project Structure